 Surgery, recovery, and the replacement of lost or damaged parts can be expensive.

-The use of a cochlear implant can also provide a number of benefits.
+The use of a cochlear implant can also provide numerous benefits.
 Adults; for example, many times receive an immediate hearing benefit and continue to improve over a period of around three months after their initial tuning sessions.
 After this period of time, their performance continues to improve, although at a slower rate.
 The performances of people who use cochlear implants can continue to improve over a period of several years.
 Other benefits can include the following.

 People who use cochlear implants have reported the ability to perceive a variety of different sounds, such as ringing telephones, slamming doors, barking dogs, the sounds of engines, the sound of a light switch turning on or off, rustling leaves, a whistling tea kettle and more.